A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Nonlinear Cavity Spectroscopy Under Strong Light-Matter Coupling

 \subsection{Simulating transient cavity spectroscopy}

-We now use the workflow introduced above to simulate a model transient pump-probe experiment and reproduce signals commonly seen in nonlinear cavity spectroscopy.
-We will particularly emphasize how pumping homogeneously and inhomogeneously broadened intracavity molecules yields very different transient transmission signals.
+We now use the workflow introduced in Section \ref{sec:workflow} to model a transient pump-probe experiment and reproduce signals commonly seen in nonlinear cavity spectroscopy.
+Here, we treat intracavity absorbers with either pure homogeneous Lorentzian or pure inhomogeneous Gaussian broadening.
+In reality, most condensed-phase systems fall somewhere in between these edge cases, and an inhomogeneous absorption band represents an ensemble average over individual homogeneously-broadened transitions.
+We direct the interested reader to the work of Pyles \textit{et al.},\cite{pyles2024} who present a careful treatment of this regime.
+Here, we take a simpler approach with the goal of emphasizing the qualitatively distinct transient signals afforded by intracavity molecules with homogeneous versus inhomogeneous absorption lineshapes.

 Figs.~\ref{fig:nonlinear}ab plot static free-space transmission spectra for representative Lorentzian and Gaussian absorbers (orange) alongside cavity transmission (blue) and absorption (yellow) spectra for the same species strongly-coupled to a cavity.
-We take the transmission spectra in Figs.~\ref{fig:nonlinear}ab as our reference point at time $\tau_1$.
-We can then inspect how these spectra are modulated by broadband optical pumping.
-We assume that the intracavity medium absorbs pump light at time $\tau_1$ according to the absorption spectra plotted in yellow in Figs.~\ref{fig:nonlinear}ab.
-This absorption will then transiently modulate the intracavity absorption coefficient for later times; we plot representative modulated $\alpha(\tilde\nu, \tau_2)$ in pink alongside the original $\alpha(\tilde\nu, \tau_1)$ in red in Figs.~\ref{fig:nonlinear}cd.
-For simplicity, we model only bleaching of absorption features in response to optical pumping, neglecting any excited state absorption.
+We take the cavity spectra in Figs.~\ref{fig:nonlinear}ab as our reference point at time $\tau_1$, just before the pump pulse arrives.
+We assume that the intracavity medium absorbs broadband pump light according to the absorption spectrum at time $\tau_1$ (yellow traces in Figs.~\ref{fig:nonlinear}ab).
+This absorption then transiently modulates the intracavity absorption coefficient for later times $\tau_2$ and $\tau_3$.
+Here, we take time $\tau_2$ to occur very shortly after optical pumping, to treat the immediate response of the system before any relaxation occurs.
+We take $\tau_3 > \tau_2$ to represent a later time after the system has begun undergo population relaxation and spectral diffusion (\textit{vide infra}).
+For simplicity, we assume that molecules that absorb pump light do not reabsorb probe light; in other words, we model only pump-induced bleaching and eventual recovery of intracavity absorption signals, neglecting any excited state absorption signals.

-The Lorentzian and Gaussian systems exhibit distinct bleach signals.
-A homogeneously-broadened lineshape is preserved as it bleaches, rescaling $\alpha(\tilde\nu, t)$ by a constant factor.
-For the Lorentzian example in Fig.~\ref{fig:nonlinear}c, we therefore take $\alpha(\tilde\nu, \tau_2) = 0.75\times\alpha(\tilde\nu, \tau_1)$ to simulate the bleaching of 25\% of intracavity molecules by the pump.
-By contrast, the inhomogeneously-broadened lineshape experiences spectral hole burning of specific molecular sub-classes, which changes the shape of $\alpha(\tilde\nu, t)$.
-For the Gaussian example in Fig.~\ref{fig:nonlinear}d, we take $\alpha(\tilde\nu, \tau_2) = \alpha(\tilde\nu, \tau_1) - \alpha_0 \times I_A(\tilde\nu, \tau_1) / I_0(\tilde\nu)$, choosing a value of $\alpha_0$ that corresponds to a $\sim1.3\%$ excitation fraction of intracavity molecules.
-Note that the bleaching of the inhomogeneously-broadened ensemble is highly non-uniform: $\sim90\%$ of molecules that absorb near the polariton frequencies bleach while $<0.5\%$ of those that absorb near the $\tilde\nu_0$ band center bleach.